 Women with a fear of needles would obviously choose to avoid Botox injections and may look for alternative (needle-less!) ways to achieve a smooth forehead.

-Botox is a luxury.
+Cosmetic treatments area s a luxury.
 Especially in this volatile economy, many people are reevaluating their budgets.
 And elective cosmetic procedures may not make the cut.

-Botox injections can range anywhere from $10 to $15 per unit – or more in bigger cities!
+Injections can range anywhere from $10 to $15 per unit – or more in bigger cities!

 Pregnant or Breastfeeding